top of page

 Before Non-Duality, Duality

 Explores the relationship between duality and non-duality, emphasizing that duality is not merely an illusion to be dismissed but a necessary stage in the spiritual journey.
 It suggests that recognizing and understanding dualistic experiences—such as the distinctions between self and other, or good and bad—is essential for progressing toward the realization of non-dual awareness.
-By fully engaging with the dualistic aspects of experience, one can transcend them, leading to a deeper understanding of the non-dual nature of reality.

 Putting Vedanta Into Practice

 Outlines the practical application of Advaita Vedanta, emphasizing that the path is not about mystical experiences but about consistent self-inquiry and discernment.
 It highlights the importance of understanding one’s true nature through study, reflection, and living with clarity and humility.
-The practice involves recognizing and removing ignorance, leading to the realization of the non-dual Self.

 Vedanta and Sanskrit